Privacy Notice for Tutors

 Changes to this notice

 We reserve the right to change this Privacy Notice at any time.
-We will normally notify you of changes that affect you.
+We will generally notify you of changes that affect you.
 However, please check regularly to ensure you have the latest version.

 Privacy Notice for Learners